 We are proposing this AD because we evaluated all relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the(se) same type design(s).
-This proposed AD would require revising the FAA-approved maintenance program by incorporating the information in Appendixes B, C, and D of Report MDC-02K9030.
+This proposed AD would require revising the FAA-approved maintenance program, or the AWLs section of the Instructions for Continued Airworthiness, as applicable, by incorporating the information in Appendixes B, C, and D of Report MDC-92K9145.